AlanCoding/Advent-of-Code/README.md

-# Advent-of-Code-2018
+# Advent-of-Code
-My answers for advent of code 2018
+My answers for advent of code